cardosorrenan/mb_crypto/README.md

-   make test-integration    : Run integration tests make loaddata            : Load fixture data into the application make createsuperuser_dev : Create a development superuser make clean-redis         : Deletes all cached keys in the Redis database"
+   make test-integration    : Run integration tests make loaddata            : Load fixture data into the application make createsuperuser_dev : Create a development superuser make clean-redis         : Deletes all cached keys in the Redis database

    ```